 - A Hike/Bike/Walk-In Camping Area: This area has 10 walk-in or bike-in style campsites, each accessible from the Monterey Bay Sanctuary Scenic Trail and a designated parking area within the campground

 The campground will also feature:

-3 mini-group campsites.
+- 3 mini-group campsites.
 These are single campsites where 2 campsites can be combined and shared by multiple visitor groups or extended families.
-These will be available for reservation for park visitors under the California State Park's reservation system
+These will be available for reservation for park visitors under California State Parks’ reservation system.

 Monterey Bay Sanctuary Trail